Boys from the Blackstuff: Reception

 The series was so successful upon its original broadcast that only nine weeks after it had finished transmission, it was re-shown on the higher-profile BBC1.
-It was also transmitted again on BBC2 as part of that station's twenty-fifth anniversary season in 1989.
+It was also transmitted again on BBC2 as part of that station's 25th anniversary season in 1989.
 In 1983 it won the British Academy Television Award for Best Drama Serial, and in 2000 was placed seventh in a British Film Institute poll of industry professionals on the best television programmes of the 20th century.
-It was also named as one of the forty greatest television shows in a 2003 list compiled by the Radio Times magazine's chief television writer Alison Graham.
+It was also named as one of the 40 greatest television shows in a 2003 list compiled by the Radio Times magazine's chief television writer Alison Graham.
 In March 2007, Channel 4 broadcast a "Top 50 Dramas" programme, based on input from industry professionals rather than the public, which had Boys from the Blackstuff at number two.

+A live theatrical adaptation of the show, directed by James Graham, debuted in 2023.